A Series on the Mysterious Nature of God's Kingdom

 15) … bear fruit with perseverance. |

-it and committing himself to their meaning, then the good news of the kingdom are in danger of being lost or
+something about it and committing himself to its meaning, then the good news of the kingdom is lost as well as one's entrance into it.

 References: